samlundgren16dev/Personal-Job-Apps/README.md

 ## Features

+- View and manage your job application list in a table.
 - Add job applications by URL (job title, company, and location are auto-parsed).
-- View and manage your job application list in a table.
-- Edit any job entry manually.
+- Edit any job entry manually with the `Edit Selected Job` button.
+- Sort on any keyword or string, and rows that do not contain that search data will be filtered out, and will be filtered back in once you clear the search.
+- Double click on any row, and a detailed window view containing the data for that row will open, along with a hyperlink to the job posting, allowing easy access to past job listings you've applied to.
+- By pressing on any of the column headers, the rows will sort alphabetically by that column header's data.
-- Delete selected entries.
+- Delete selected entries(either with the `del` key, or the built in button).
 - Excel file (`job_applications.xlsx`) saves all data for future use.

 ![App Showcase:](showcase/ExampleAppPic.png)